On Beyond Spiritual Bypassing

 In this sense spiritual bypassing is a form of fake spirituality, or fake non-duality, or at least interrupted spiritual self-enquiry and letting go: a mental pretension or acting to be spiritual when in fact growth is stuck, that is called out.

-Ironically, “spiritual bypassing” is now used as a label or concept to hide behind, when one wants to bypass looking at one’s opinions honestly and openly, or as a weapon to silence others, or as an excuse to hold onto feelings and beliefs that need to be let go of.
-It’s a way to keep psychologizing life and focus on the small self rather than realize one’s true nature as indescribable impersonal universal intelligence and love, oneness.
+Ironically, “spiritual bypassing” is now used as a label or concept to hide behind, when one wants to bypass looking at one’s opinions honestly and openly, or as a weapon to silence others, or as an excuse to hold onto feelings, beliefs and ideologies.
+It’s a way to keep psychologizing life and focus on the small self, rather than realize one’s true nature as indescribable impersonal universal intelligence and love, oneness.

 The term could potentially be used as a compassionate and loving tool by a psychotherapist – as originally intended – or friend, if used gently.
-Anecdotally I’ve never seen it actually used that way.
-It’s always had a pejorative connotation, implicating another person is doing something wrong or unhealthy, but in reality pointing back to the accuser or finger pointer, to those worrying about or tut-tutting the behavior of others, or going along with an ignorant belief themselves.
+Anecdotally, I’ve rarely seen it used that way.
+It’s nearly always had a pejorative connotation, implicating another person is doing something wrong or unhealthy, but in reality pointing back to the accuser or finger pointer, to those worrying about or tut-tutting the behavior of others, or going along with an ignorant belief themselves.

 Another form of spiritual bypassing could take the form of not heeding positive feelings as well.
 Let’s say for example you have a deep heartfelt desire to help save wild panthers, or the rainforest, and you want to give to a charitable cause for that aim.
 But, your spiritual teacher said: